WebFlexers/FlexHub/README.md

   <img src="https://i.imgur.com/D4xp3In.png" />
 </div>
 Flexhub is an interactive web application that allows users to search and chat with others who share similar interests, form workgroups and categorise posts.
-The application uses ASP.NET Core Blazor Server, with an MSSQL database.
+The application uses ASP.NET Core Blazor Server, with an MSSQL database accessed with the help of Entity Framework Core.
 It includes unit tests in a variety of functions to ensure smooth operation.

 <br/>
 <br/>